 Various research shows that cannabis will relieve chronic pain, and one study by Dr. Mark Ware actually fine-tunes these recommendations to three puffs a day.
 His study concluded that there was medical value to the plant, despite our need for more research regarding dosage.

 After this round of research concluded, Ware believed that cannabis actually changes the way that nerves function.
 "We've shown again that cannabis is analgesic," Ware says.
 "Clearly, it has medical value."

 This study evaluated 21 men and women at a median age of 45 years old.
 All of the subjects suffered from chronic nerve pain and were given cannabis in three potency ranges.
 The 2010 cannabis strains tested at 9.4%, 6%, & 2.5% in various forms.
 Sometimes the cannabis was in capsules, sometimes in a pipe with instruction to inhale and hold for 10 seconds before exhaling.
 All of the patients were instructed to continue their normal pain regimen.

-Every time a five-day trial ended patients were asked to rate their pin on a scale of 1 to 10, with 10 being the worst.
-Pain was reduced down to a 5.4 for those with the highest level of pain, those on the placebo rated their pain at 6.1.
-At this point, the difference felt modest any increase in quality of life for pain management patients is crucial.
+Every time a five-day trial ended, patients were asked to rate their pain on a scale of 1 to 10, with 10 being the worst pain.
+Pain was reduced to 5.4 for those with the highest level of pain, while those on the placebo rated their pain at 6.1.
+At this point, the difference felt modest, yet any increase in quality of life for pain management patients is crucial.

 Cara Wietstock is a native Californian living in Washington state with almost a decade of budtender experience and even more stoner experience.
 While she's not pontificating on the current state of cannabis for Roottie, she is practicing yoga, sipping CBD infused teas and hiking through the Pacific Northwest.